 \subsection{Novel Densification Techniques}

-Cellular networks may inspire researchers to design new densification strategies for LoRaWAN networks concerning its restriction, such as the duty-cycle and low throughput.
-This is a traditional solution to the increased demand for connectivity in a crowded urban environment like the city downtown.
-Joining the GWs densification with the previous solution mentioned in this work can significantly increase the capacity of LoRaWAN to connect more EDs.
-However, some architectural changes may be required to adapt the legacy LoRaWAN with its new enhancement, which requires specific attention when designing a densification strategy to facilitate the coordination within and between the cells and avoid additional collision between concurrent GWs transmission.
+Cellular networks may inspire researchers to design new densification strategies for LoRa networks concerning the restrictions, such as the duty cycle and low throughput.
+This solution is traditional concerning the increased demand for connectivity in a crowded urban environment, such as downtown.
+Joining the GWs densification with the previous solution mentioned in this work can significantly increase the capacity of the LoRaWAN to connect more EDs.
+However, some architectural changes may be required to adapt the legacy LoRaWAN to its new enhancement, requiring specific attention when designing a densification strategy to facilitate the coordination within and between cells and avoid additional collision between concurrent GWs TX.